grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Migration-guide.md

 If you're reading this section then you're likely relying on metadata in your service.
-This means you need to implement the `ServiceProtocol` instead of the `SimpleServiceProtocol` and the transformations you need to apply are aren't well suited automation.
+This means you need to implement the `ServiceProtocol` instead of the `SimpleServiceProtocol` and the transformations you need to apply are aren't well suited for automation.
 The best approach is to conform your service to the 1.x protocol and the 2.x protocol.
 Add conformance to the `{Service}.ServiceProtocol` where `{Service}` is the namespaced name of your service (if your service is called `Baz` and declared in the `foo.bar` Protocol